itsmehul/cyberstrike/src/pages/events/filmmaking.md

 ---
-path: '/fifa'
+path: '/filmaking'
-title: 'FIFA'
+title: 'filmaking'
-src: 'static/assets/fifa.jpg'
+src: 'static/assets/filmaking.jpg'
 short: 'The most loved games of all times- challenge your friends to win the tournament and challenge your rivals to earn the title!'
 fee: '₹300 Per Team'
 teamSize: '5'
 Type: 'Tournament'
 Date: 'December 17, 2016 & December 18, 2016'
 ---

-CSGO